SpineEventEngine/ProtoData/gradle-plugin/README.md

 After running the task, the ProtoData executable might not turn up in the `PATH` environment variable at once.
 The command will print instructions to finalize the installation.

-If your environment goes not allow you to execute those instructions, e.g., on a CI instance, you can specify the ProtoData installation location by hand:
+If your environment does not allow you to execute those instructions, e.g., on a CI instance, you can specify the ProtoData installation location by hand:
 ```
 ./gradlew installProtoData -PprotoDataLocation="my/custom/path"